 Womens Health and Family Services has gone through a number of changes over the years, growing from several smaller organisations into the service it is today.
 Here we look at the organisations that have, over time, come together to form WHFS.

 This page offers some insight into the history of our organisation and services.

 - (1977, WHCH) Women’s Health Care House Women’s Health Care House was the first women’s health centre in Western Australia.
-The organisation was established in 1977 with the primary aim of providing quality health care to socially disadvantaged women in Western Australia.
+The organisation was established in Western Australia in 1977 due to the disadvantages in the way services were delivered to women by the mainstream health system.
 From its small beginnings as a feminist collective offering clinical services, the organisation grew considerably; adding on other specific services for women to meet identified gaps in service delivery.
 Then in 1989 WHCH moved to the larger premises of 100 Aberdeen Street, which eventually expanded to include the neighbouring building at 102.

 - (1989, PWC) Perth Women’s Centre In 1989 the Board of Management of Women’s Health Care House (WHCH) identified an increasing number of women accessing the service who had significant issues relating to Alcohol and Other Drug use.
 However, as additional resources were required to manage the complex needs of this client group, it was not until 1990 that the Perth Women’s Centre was able to be established.
 PWC provided services to women with AOD issues, and was located just one block away from WHCH at 100 Aberdeen Street in Northbridge.
 This offered the opportunity for cross program client referrals, providing women with access to a holistic multidisciplinary approach to enhance their health and wellbeing.